contentauth/c2pa-python/README.md

   # Add the ingredient to the builder loading information  from a source file.
   builder.add_ingredient_file(ingredient_json, "tests/fixtures/A.jpg")

-  # Or we can add the ingredient from a stream
+  # Or add the ingredient from a stream
   a_jpg_stream = open("tests/fixtures/A.jpg", "rb")
   builder.add_ingredient("image/jpeg", a_jpg_stream)